lukereding/book_notes/guides_for/managing.md

 ## your job as a manager

 Your job is to _get better outcomes from a group of people working together_.

 Some things to focus on:

 1. Build a high-functioning team (people)
 2. Support direct reports in career goals (people)
 3. Create processes to get things done smoothly (process)
 4. Provide context and show what success looks like (purpose)

+Processes are not roadblocks: they are [expectations made explicit](https://klinger.io/posts/managing-people-🤯).

 ## think about these questions

-These come from Gallup, and in general, I think they are managable starting point for ensuring your direct reports are reasonably happy:
+These come from Gallup, and in general, I think they are a useful starting point for ensuring your direct reports are reasonably happy:

   - I know what is expected of me at work
   - I have the right materials and equipment to do my job